roots/sage/CONTRIBUTING.md

 2. **Check if the issue has been fixed** &mdash; the latest `master` or development branch may already contain a fix.

-3. **Isolate the problem to Roots** &mdash; make sure that the code in the Roots repository is _definitely_ responsible for the issue.
+3. **Isolate the problem to bc_core** &mdash; make sure that the code in the bc_core repository is _definitely_ responsible for the issue.
 Switch to a default WordPress theme to confirm problems before reporting an issue.
 Any issues related to HTML5 Boilerplate or Bootstrap should be reported to their respected repositories.

 Please try to be as detailed as possible in your report too.
 What is your environment?
 What steps will reproduce the issue?
 What browser(s) and OS